COP3530/edugator-content/greedy-algorithms/greedy-algorithms/lesson.md

 `10 111 011 10 110 10 010 10 111 000 10 110 10 001`

+ASCII encoding uses 8 bits per character (only 7 are needed for all 128 ASCII characters, but 8 is used for proper byte alignment).
 If we had used regular ASCII encoding, it would have required 112 bits.
 However, using Huffman coding, we only need 36 bits!

+The **compression ratio** is the ratio of the compressed size to the uncompressed size (though some people use the inverse).
+In this case, the compression ratio is 36/112, which is approximately 0.321, or 32.1%.

 ------